casoncalvet/Final_Project/README.md

  <br />

- I decided to focus on classifying opistobranchs by the taxonomic order because members of each order can typically be discened by shape or form, rather than by genetic or non-visual markers.
+ I decided to focus on classifying opistobranchs by the taxonomic order because members of each order can typically be discerned by shape or form, rather than by genetic or non-visual markers.
 Additionally, the model required around 500-1000 training photos in each class, which was often limited by photo availability, especially at the species level.

   <br />